Beinglegendary/TideLabMiniproject/README.md

 # TiideLabMiniproject
-# This app search through users info using their username
+# This app search through users info by using their usernames
 # Data were gotten from JSON placeholder
 # On PC
 ![miniPC](https://user-images.githubusercontent.com/91549722/167649923-87602f1c-8e67-4f50-b530-3319dd7a5655.PNG)